 Traditional Kerala chicken curry has mustard seeds, curry leaves, and fennel seeds, but I occasionally make this curry omitting these ingredients and it still tastes great.

-Another optional ingredient is potatoes.
+The optional ingredient here is potatoes.
 I love the heartiness of the curry with the potatoes but you can choose to omit them or add other vegetables of your choice.

 To complete the meal, serve it with Indian bread (naan), appam (rice pancakes), plain rice, or ghee rice (rice cooked with whole spices and ghee).